Small Entities and Rulemaking

 - Who is eligible to be a SER?

 Municipal solid waste landfill emissions, commonly known as landfill gas, refer to gas generated by the decomposition of organic waste deposited in an MSW landfill.
 Landfill gas is comprised of approximately 50 percent carbon dioxide, 50 percent methane, and trace amounts of nonmethane organic compounds (NMOCs), some of which are listed as hazardous air pollutants under section 112 of the Clean Air Act.
 Landfill gas is the regulated pollutant under Clean Air Act Section 111(b) and the designated pollutant under Section 111(d) of the Clean Air Act.
-NMOCs are measured as a surrogate for landfill gas emissions under Subpart WWW.
+NMOCs are measured as a surrogate for landfill gas emissions under Subparts WWW and Cc.

 How Can I Learn More?